HarmOnGitHub/rylix-is-a-skid/README.md

 All have the same trojan, so it should be easy to clean.

 # What Else Did People Like Us Do About It?
-- Luckily ToddGD managed to spam and delete his Discord Webhook (Good Work ToddGD) and Username23 did alot of digging around for info.
+- Luckily ToddGD managed to spam and delete his Discord Webhook (Good Work ToddGD) and RadzikanistraMod did alot of digging around for info.
 This was done after I exposed the missing parts and extracted the webhook from the code so that he cannot go out ripping off more people.

 - I (Calloc), am currently adding the final touches to the code and then checking to make sure that the entire decompilation does in fact match which I already have no doubt that it does.